jsntv200/redant-home/_posts/2009-07-30-refactoring-a-design.md

 - ruby-on-rails
 - design
 author: Ben Still
-description: We've recently spent some time adding some new features to a site that we built a while back.
+content_sidebar: We've recently spent some time adding some new features to a site that we built a while back.
 keywords: refactoring
 image_small: "/assets/uploads/2009/refactor-small.jpg"
 image: "/assets/uploads/2009/refactor-large.jpg"
-excerpt_short: We've recently spent some time adding some new features to a site that we built a while back.
+description: We've recently spent some time adding some new features to a site that we built a while back.
 tags: []
 time: ''